Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 UL Monroe Stats and Trends

-- So far this year UL Monroe has one win against the spread.
+- So far this season UL Monroe has one win against the spread.

-- The Warhawks have been underdogs by 24 points or more one time this season and have not covered the spread once.
+- The Warhawks have been underdogs by 24 points or more one time this year and have not covered the spread once.

-- The Warhawks put up 11.0 points per game, comparable to the 11.0 the Trojans surrender.
+- The Warhawks score 11.0 points per game, comparable to the 11.0 the Trojans give up.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.